 In NEM there are two kinds of users.
 Either with importance or without it.
 By default the user does not have the importance.
 In order to be eligible for importance calculation, the user needs to have at least 10.000 XEM in their balance.
 The importance is then calculated based on two factors.
 Firstly XEM amount is taken into account.
 Secondly a number of transactions within the last month is considered.
 So not only account balance is crucial by the importance calculation, but also the amount of transactions.
 It ensures fairness.

 Harvesting is the process of generating blocks and earning the transaction fees in that block as a reward.
 POI determines who generates a new block.
 To be able to harvest, the account needs to have importance.
 If that is the case, then every 1440 blocks 1/10th of the unvested balance is moved to the vested part.
 Note that harvesting does not create new XEM coins.
-Harvesting revenue is approximately 1% per year (depends on amount of transactions).
-Read also paragraph related to wallet to understand the difference between local and delegated harvesting.
+Harvesting revenue is approximately 1% per year (depends on the amount of transactions).
+Also read the paragraph related to the wallet to understand the difference between local and delegated harvesting.

 When the account achieves the importance, then it can become a super-node.
 There are 2 advantages of being a super-node.
-Besides the possibility of harvesting super-node might take part in voting and thus influence further NEM development.
+Besides the possibility of harvesting, a super-node can take part in voting and thus influence the further development.

-Note that POI and harvesting explanation is simplified.
-To fully understand how POI works I advise you to read NEM tech reference.
+Note that the POI and the harvesting explanation is simplified.
+To fully understand how POI works I advise you to read the NEM tech reference.

 NEM in real business

-NEM blockchain is used in Mijin.
-Mijin is successful commercial blockchain used by financial institutions and private companies in Japan.
+The NEM blockchain is used in Mijin.
+Mijin is a successful commercial blockchain used by financial institutions and private companies in Japan.